 History

-In October 2014 plans were submitted for a “first of its kind indoor fully themed attraction’ located on the site of the former Arena and adjacent to X, Nemesis Inferno and Amity Boardwalk.
+In October 2014, plans were submitted for a “first of its kind indoor fully themed attraction’ located on the site of the former Arena and adjacent to X, Nemesis Inferno and Amity Boardwalk.
 Codenamed “Project Whitechapel” or “WC16” for short, plans detailed a purpose built building with a “warehouse themed appearance”, along with an entrance plaza and feature theming element.
-Inside the building a distinct ride area was shown with a baggage hold and loading and unloading platform indicating guests would board a ride vehicle of some kind.
-The plans were approved in the following January, paving the way for construction to begin later on in 2015.
+Inside the building, a distinct ride area was shown with a baggage hold and loading and unloading platform indicating guests would board a ride vehicle of some kind.
+The plans were approved the following January, paving the way for construction to begin later on in 2015.

-On Saturday 18th June the Resort held the first in a number of limited previews, with Shark Hotel and other invited guests being some of the first to experience the attraction.
-These previews were the first opportunities that members of the public had had to experience the attraction, however, anyone who experienced the attraction during these previews had to sign a non-disclosure agreement which prevented them from divulging any of the attractions secrets.
+On Saturday 18th June, the park held the first of a number of limited previews, with Shark Hotel and other invited guests being some of the first to experience Derren Brown’s Ghost Train.
+These previews were the first opportunities that members of the public had had to experience the attraction, however, anyone who experienced it during these previews had to sign a non-disclosure agreement which prevented them from divulging any of the secrets of the ride.

-Following the official opening the attraction had a mixed first half season with it being affected by several periods of short downtime and the ride frequently opening between one to two hours after the main theme park opened at 10am each day.
-Thorpe Park Resort planned a one off Summer Nights event at the start of August for annual pass holders to celebrate the newest addition to the theme park, however technical issues struck the ride once again resulting in the ride failing to open for the event.
+Following the official opening, Derren Brown’s Ghost Train had a mixed first half season with it being affected by several periods of downtime and the ride frequently opening between one to two hours after the main theme park opened at 10am each day.
+Thorpe Park planned a one off Summer Nights event at the start of August for annual pass holders to celebrate the newest addition to the theme park, however technical issues struck the ride once again resulting in it failing to open for the event.

-On October 19th 2016 Thorpe Park Resort submitted plans for an extension to the building housing Derren Brown’s Ghost Train.
-Described as comprising ‘an enclosed shop and open roofed lobby space’, the extension would also see a new set of solid timer doors and a themed window.
-Whilst the plans didn’t indicate what would happen to the existing shop they did state that the changes would ‘enhance the visitor experience’ suggesting that there could potentially be alterations to the existing interior layout, something which would point to an additional element of the attraction.
+On 19th October 2016, Thorpe Park submitted plans for an extension to the building.
+Described as comprising of ‘an enclosed shop and open roofed lobby space’, the extension would also see a new set of solid timer doors and a themed window installed.
+Whilst the plans didn’t indicate what would happen to the existing shop, they did state that the changes would ‘enhance the visitor experience’ suggesting that there could potentially be alterations to the existing interior layout, something which would point to an additional element of the attraction.

 Marketing

-Throughout the summer weeks of 2015 Thorpe Park Resort teased various elements of the new attraction with a marketing campaign combining social media, posters around the theme park, and a dedicated website, Minds Wanted, revealing a series of clues for people to solve and win the chance to be amongst the first to experience the new attraction when the ride opens in Spring this year.
+Throughout the summer of 2015, Thorpe Park teased various elements of the new attraction with a marketing campaign combining social media, posters around the theme park, and a dedicated website – MindsWanted.co.uk, revealing a series of clues for people to solve and win the chance to be amongst the first to experience the new attraction when the ride opens in Spring 2016.

-After much anticipation the attraction finally opened on 8th July.
+After much anticipation, the attraction finally opened on 8th July.
 Selected press and other invited guests were able to experience the attraction the day before the official launch allowing for one final publicity push to coincide with the official opening.

-On 21st December 2016, Thorpe Park Resort released what at first seemed like a seemingly innocent Christmas video.
+On 21st December 2016, Thorpe Park released what at first seemed like a seemingly innocent Christmas video.
 However, the video was in fact another teaser for Derren Brown’s Ghost Train’s new destination and prompted a number of media outlets to report that the video was intended as a television advert which was banned due to being inappropriate for the timeslot it was reportedly booked for.

 Reveal